 This blog will explore headless CMS and walk you through several real-life headless CMS examples, use cases, and best headless CMS implementation practices.
 Let’s begin!

-A Headless CMS is a type of content management system that decouples the content repository (backend) from the presentation layer (the “head”), making it possible to pull unformatted content and deliver it to a variety of channels or platforms.
-A Headless CMS takes its inspiration from headless commerce, a concept that decouples the front-end user experience layers (the “head”) and from the backend infrastructure.
+A headless CMS is a type of content management system that decouples the content repository (backend) from the presentation layer (the “head”), making it possible to pull unformatted content and deliver it to a variety of channels or platforms.

 Features of a Headless CMS